AWGL/trio-panels/README.md

 - Make new directory called trio_analysis
 - Clone this repo into the new directory
 - Make folders to save BED files
-- Setup a virtual environemnt within this directory, install pandas and pybiomart
+- Setup a virtual environment within this directory, install pandas and pybiomart

 In Python 2:

 ```
 virtualenv <path_to_trio_folder>/trio_analysis/trio_env
 pip install pandas